cairthenn/CairDalamudPlugins/README.md

 #### [Redirect](https://github.com/cairthenn/Redirect)

 - Allows you to use actions seamlessly with mouseover or alternate target functionality
-- Optionally lets you queue actions from macros as though they were on your hot bar
+- Optionally lets you queue actions from macros as though they were actions on your bar
 - Enables the queueing of ground actions, **sprint**, and **potions**!